Justice, Equity, Diversity, Inclusion (JEDI) and Antiracism in the Pediatric Residency Program

 - Trainees participated in the Seattle Doctors for Justice March, which drew more than 10,000 healthcare workers to downtown Seattle in June 2020.

 - Publication of an op-ed addressing the daily effects of systemic racism on child health.

 Health Equity Track

-In addition to the EDI curriculum and advocacy opportunities for all of our pediatric residents, in 2020-2021 we will match our inaugural class for the Health Equity Track.
+While all residents participate in the EDI curriculum and advocacy opportunities, we matched our inaugural class for the Health Equity Track in 2020.
 The mission of the health equity track is to train a diverse group of pediatric residents to advance health equity for children and adolescents through collaborative clinical care, community partnership, advocacy, and education.
-Residents in this track will have dedicated months throughout their residency focusing on growing skills in advocacy, leadership, and communication, while building toolkits to recognize structural roots of health inequity and effectively strategize and mobilize resources and interventions to advance health equity for our children, adolescents, and families.
+Residents in this track have dedicated months throughout their residency focused on growing skills in advocacy, leadership, and communication.
+HET residents learn to recognize structural roots of health inequity and strategize ways to mobilize resources and interventions that will advance health equity for our children, adolescents, and families.

 - Jason Deen, Assistant Professor of Pediatrics in the Division of Cardiology, serves as Associate Vice Chair for Equity, Diversity, and Inclusion in the Department of Pediatrics